alexrutherford/unthesaurus_scraping/README.md

 # UN Thesaurus Scraping

-Series of scripts to grab the content of the [UNBIS thesaurus](http://lib-thesaurus.un.org/LIB/DHLUNBISThesaurus.nsf/$$searche?OpenForm)
+Series of scripts to grab the content of the [UNBIS thesaurus](http://lib-thesaurus.un.org/LIB/DHLUNBISThesaurus.nsf/$$searche?OpenForm).
+More info on the thesuarus [here](http://lib-thesaurus.un.org/LIB/DHLUNBISThesaurus.nsf/zHelpDocuments/English+About+Help?OpenDocument)

 # Usage